XQQYT/XqqytDesktop/README_en.md

 If Qt is installed in a custom location (e.g., not in the default system path), you need to specify the Qt installation path in the CMakeLists.txt file.

 Open the CMakeLists.txt file in the root of project and edit the CMAKE_PREFIX_PATH variable to point to the directory where Qt is installed.
-For example:ss
+For example:

 ```bash
 set(CMAKE_PREFIX_PATH "/path/to/your/Qt/installation")